dimanikulin/dimanikulin/PublishWhat1.md

 Despite it shall structerd I would not recomened to have more then 3 levels.

+Please notice order of chapters is important.
+I use order from science document.

 ## Must Have Chapters
-let speak about Chapters to have any way
+Let speak about Chapters to have any way
 I would call following chapters as must have:

 - Headline
-- Article descption
+- Overview
 - Tags
 - Table of contents
-- Content

 ## Optional chapters
-Definitions, Acronyms, Abbreviations
+I would like to say **Definitions, Acronyms, Abbreviations** and **References** chapters are optional.

-There's no need for a glossary.
+Generally there's no need for a glossary.
 If there are terms the reader may not know, please explain them where and when they are mentioned.
-References

-Please notice order of chapters is important

 # What I put into my chapters
 ## "Headline" chapter